Rushing to plan a trip to the Land of the Rising Sun this year? Read our fuss-free, kid-friendly guide to its capital, Tokyo.

 Ginza West Aoyama Garden, 1 Chome-22-10 Minami-Aoyama, Minato-ku, Tokyo 107-0062

-3. Sanrio Cafe Ikebukuro
+3. Tokyo with kids must-visit: Sanrio Cafe Ikebukuro

-We’re big fans of themed cafes, and this is one spot that we can’t wait to pop by when we’re in Tokyo with the kids!
+We’re big fans of themed cafes, and this is one spot that we can’t wait to pop by when we’re in Tokyo with kids!
 Sanrio Cafe Ikebukuro consists of two areas: the standard sit-down cafe, and a wagon dedicated to takeaways.
 The cafe menu features popular Sanrio characters such as Hello Kitty, Gudetama, and My Melody.
 If you’re looking for sweet treats, head on over to the wagon right at the shop gate.
 Here, you can get doughnuts, crepes, ice cream, and even cute merch.

 Sanrio Cafe Ikebukuro, Sunshine City Alpa B1F, 1-28-1 Higashi-Ikebukuro, Toshima-ku, Tokyo, 170-6090